avive/karmacoin-docs/versioned_docs/version-0.1.0/validators/validator_faq.md

 The Karma Coin blockchain public testnet is going to be launched in Q3 2023.

 ### How can I become a validator on the Testnet?
 Contact us to get Testnet Karma Coins that are needed to be staked in order to validate on the Testnet.
 Note that Testnet Karma Coins have no monetary value.
-Validating on the Testnet helps preparing you to become a validator on the Mainnet.
+Validating on the Testnet helps to prepare you to become a validator on the Mainnet.

 ### When are you planning to launch the Mainnet?
-The Karma Coin blockchain mainent is launching in Q4 2023.
+The Karma Coin blockchain mainnet is launching in Q4 2023.

 ### Can I become a validator without running a Karma Coin blockchain full node?
 Yes, we have certified technical validators partners that can run Karma Coin validator nodes for you.
 Contact us for more information.